dmosopt/dmosopt/docs/reference/index.md

 - `save_surrogate_evals` (bool, optional): If True, surrogate evaluations will be saved.
 Default is False.
 - `save_optimizer_params` (bool, optional): If True, optimizer parameters will be saved.
 Default is True.
 - `metadata` (dict, optional): Dictionary of values representing metadata associated with the optimization.
 Default is None.
+- `nested_parameter_space` (bool, optional): If True, create nested parameter spaces for parameter of the form x.y.
+Default is False.
 - `surrogate_method_name` (str, optional): Name of the surrogate modeling method.
 Default is "gpr".
 - `surrogate_method_kwargs` (dict, optional): Keyword arguments for the surrogate modeling method.
 Default is {"anisotropic": False, "optimizer": "sceua"}.
 - `surrogate_custom_training` (str, optional): Custom surrogate training function.
 Default is None.